 The country has an extensive public transport system, and expats will find that getting around the Netherlands is easy, safe and relatively inexpensive.

 A contactless smart card system, OV-chipkaart, is used to pay for the metro, buses, trams and trains across Dutch cities, as well as city-specific public transport ticketing systems.
-Depending on how long one will be in the Netherlands and how often they intend commuting, there are different options for the OV-chipkaart.
+Depending on how long an expat will be in the Netherlands and how often they intend commuting, there are different options for the OV-chipkaart.
 All cards are valid for five years but can be renewed.

 The Dutch rail network is said to be one of the busiest in the European Union, with trains running between all major cities as well as across national borders.
 The main railway operator in the Netherlands is NS (Nederlandse Spoorwegen), which connects the country with top destinations, including Antwerp, Berlin, Brussels, Paris and London.